The Girl on the Water Buffalo

 Now these three new daughters-in-law had recently been brought into the house.
 Their new father-in-law's wife had died a few years before, and having no mother-in-law with them in their new home, and being lonesome and homesick for their former families, they often asked the old man for permission to visit their former village.
 You may wonder, why did they need to ask permission?
 The truth is, those were the days when young wives who moved into the homes of their new husbands needed permission to leave the household.

 Annoyed by the continual pleas of his three new daughters-in-law, the old nobleman thought of a way to put an end to it.
-He gave the young women permission in this way, saying, "You are always begging me to allow you to go and visit your mothers', and you think I am very hard-hearted for not letting you go.
-Now you may go, but only upon this condition.
-When you come back, you must each bring me something that I want.
+He gave the young women permission in this way, saying, "You are always begging me to allow you to go and visit your mothers, and you think I am very hard-hearted for not letting you go.
+Now you may go, but if you ever want to visit your mothers again, you must each bring me something that I want.
 One of you must bring me some fire in paper, the other must bring me some wind in paper, and the third must bring me some music in wind.
-Unless you promise to bring me this, you are never to ask me to let you go home.
-And if you go and fail to get these for me, you are never to come back."
+Unless you bring me these items, you are never to ask me to let you go home again."

-The old man did not suppose that these conditions would be accepted.
-Of course they were hard to understand, much less to fulfill.
+The old man did not suppose that these conditions would be accepted, and he would be spared the continual pleadings of his daughters-in-law.
 Even he had no idea what the answers to these riddles could be, as he had just made them up.
 Nor did the daughters-in-law consider how the riddles might be solved, being young and careless, and anxious to see their mothers and old friends.
 So they promised and made ready with speed.
 In great glee, they started off on foot to visit their home village.

 While they sat wailing by the roadside, a young girl came riding along on a water buffalo.
 She stopped and asked them what was the matter, and if she could help.
 They told her she could do them no good, no one could.
 But she persisted in offering her sympathy and inviting their confidence, till at last they told her their story.